 The school evaluate the impact of the sports premium funding as part of our normal self-evaluation and provision mapping arrangements.
 Systems are in place to monitor the spending plan to ensure the children get the best possible experiences to ensure they have access to high quality PE sessions both in and out of school.

-Over 100 children represented the school at various inter-school sports last year.
-The school operates regular sporting teams from as young as Year 1 through to Year 6.
-The school finished first in the Preston Schools’ Sporting Championship in 2017/18.
+Over 250 children represented the school at various inter-school sports last year.
+The school operates regular sporting teams from as young as Reception through to Year 6.
+The school finished fourth in the Preston Schools’ Sporting Championship in 2018/19.
 The school is very successful in the Preston area and is highly regarded for its sporting provision throughout the area.
 The school won over 30 trophies for sporting events just last year!
 Last year was particularly successful for the girl’s gymnastics team who qualified for the national finals at Fenton Manor.
 The team finished a very creditable 5th in this national competition.

 Participation in sporting clubs continues to rise year on year with nearly 80% of the children attending an extra-curricular club at some point in the year.
 These are carried out before school, at lunchtimes and after school to appeal to all ages and interests.